- Ph.D. coursework completed Brooklyn Polytechnic Institute, Brooklyn, New York (Algebraic Topology)

 - M.A., St. John’s University, Jamaica, New York (Mathematics)

 - B.A., St. John’s University, Jamaica, New York (Mathematics Education)

 Academic Honors: Highest Major Cumulative Index in Mathematics and inducted into Pi Mu Epsilon, National Honors Mathematics Society

 Joined Farmingdale State College in 2005.
-Developed and taught a Blackboard online undergraduate Introduction to Mathematical Ideas course, an Angel & Blackboard online undergraduate Statistics course, an Angel & Blackboard online undergraduate College Algebra course, a BlackBoard online undergraduate PreCalculus with Applications course, and a BlackBoard online undergraduate Calculus I with Applications course for the Liberal Arts & Science programs.
-I also use the MyMathLab, MyStatLab, WebAssign, and the WileyPlus websites when teach online classes.
+Developed and taught a Blackboard online undergraduate Introduction to Mathematical Ideas course, an Angel & Blackboard online undergraduate Statistics course, an Angel & Blackboard online undergraduate College Algebra course, a BlackBoard online undergraduate PreCalculus with Applications course, and a Blackboard online undergraduate Calculus I with Applications course for the Liberal Arts & Science programs.
+I also use the MyMathLab, MyStatLab, WebAssign, and the WileyPlus websites when teaching online classes.
 I have held mathematics faculty workshops on creating online mathematics courses.
 I have attended Open SUNY Angel and Blackboard workshops.
 Presented a paper entitled "Successful Experiences in Teaching Collegiate Mathematics Online" at the 28th International Conference on Technology in Collegiate Mathematics, Atlanta, GA, March 11, 2016.

 2004 – 2014 : Lecturer – School of Professional Studies, online Graduate course in Statistics & Society, SUNY – Stony Brook University (Stony Brook, NY).

 Activities: Developed and taught a BlackBoard based graduate Statistics course for the Masters of Liberal Studies program.
 Received Stony Brook University’s Term Contract commencing in the spring 2008 semester.
 Attended eight Stony Brook University TLT BlackBoard workshops.